pranshu-raj-211/blog/src/data/blog/exploring-sse.md

 Proxying SSE can be a bit tricky.
 Since the connection is persistent, Layer 7 proxies (like Nginx) need to be properly configured to support long-lived connections.
 While it’s simpler than WebSockets, some proxies may still close the connection prematurely.

-Another concern is the six-connection limit in HTTP 1.1—this limit applies per domain in a browser.
+> Note: Another concern is the six-connection limit in HTTP 1.1—this limit applies per domain in a browser.
 This means if you have multiple tabs open making SSE connections to the same server, you may run into limits.
 However, HTTP/2 mitigates this with multiplexing, allowing multiple streams over a single connection.

 ## Observability & Performance